sean44104/OlyU/README.md

 # OlyU

 The OlyU is a variant of the Model-U designed for PhoZL and PhobGCCv2.0.3+ to allow for easier shell compatibility and USB data connection.
-There are 2 variants, check the Images folder for more detail!
+There are 2 variants:

 ### Type 1 - OlyU-Small